Efficient 3D Gaussian Splatting with Axis-Shared Rasterization and Order-independent Transmittance: MLP-based Order-Independent Transmittance

-After initialization, the Gaussians are projected into 2D space according to the camera pose (denoted by $2$.), and the computed depth of each Gaussian is extracted as the input $d_i$ to the MLP.
-Since the sorting process is optimized away, with the MLP outputs $F(d_i)$, the projected Gaussians are directly used for tile rasterization (denoted by $3$.). the rendered image is then obtained from equation (\ref{eq:blending}).
-Subsequently, the rendered image is compared with the ground truth image to compute the loss (denoted by $4$.), and the loss follows the original setting \cite{kerbl20233d}.
-As shown on the rightmost side, initially, the rendered image does not handle occlusion well, resulting in a somewhat transparent object.
-As training progresses, the rendered image gradually improves and increasingly resembles the ground truth.
+\textbf{Training pipeline.} Our training framework is illustrated in \figref{fig:training} (right), where black arrows indicate the forward pass and blue arrows denote gradient flow during backpropagation.
+We initialize the 3D Gaussians with a pre-trained checkpoint from the original sorting-based algorithm (denoted by $1$), which significantly reduces training cost, since co-training Gaussians and the MLP from scratch requires small learning rates and converges slowly.
+After initialization, the Gaussians are projected into 2D space given the camera pose (denoted by $2$), and their depths are extracted as inputs $d_i$ to the MLP.
+With sorting eliminated, the MLP outputs $F(d_i)$ enable direct tile rasterization (denoted by $3$), and the rendered image is obtained via Equation~\eqref{eq:view_blending}.
+The rendered result is then compared against the ground truth to compute the loss (denoted by $4$), following the original setting~\cite{kerbl20233d}.
+As shown on the rightmost side, early training fails to capture occlusion, producing partially transparent objects.
+As training progresses, however, the rendered images steadily improve and converge toward the ground truth.

-The backward process follows the blue arrow, and the gradients are used to optimize both the 3D Gaussians and the MLP.
-However, their learning rates differ significantly.
-We multiply a frozen factor, such as $0.01$, to the original 3DGS learning rate while assigning a relatively larger learning rate to the MLP.
-This causes the loss to optimize the MLP rapidly (denoted by $5.$) and adjust the 3D Gaussians more gradually (denoted by $6$.).
-Interestingly, we found that freezing the optimization of the 3D Gaussians and training only the MLP does not work, implying that slight adjustments to the Gaussians to accommodate the new paradigm are crucial.
-Another important setting is that the Gaussian clone and split are disabled because they can be regarded as an abrupt change that undermines training stability.
-Disabling this step keeps the number of Gaussians constant and yields better rendering results.
+The backward process follows the blue paths, where gradients optimize both the 3D Gaussians and the MLP.
+Their learning rates, however, differ substantially.
+We apply a scaling factor (e.g., $0.01$) to the original 3DGS learning rate, while assigning a larger learning rate to the MLP.
+This enables the loss to quickly optimize the MLP (denoted by $5$) while refining the 3D Gaussians more gradually (denoted by $6$).
+Another key design choice is to disable Gaussian cloning and splitting, as these operations introduce abrupt changes that undermine training stability.
+Keeping the number of Gaussians constant produces more stable and accurate rendering results.
+Overall, this framework integrates order-independent transmittance learning into 3DGS, achieving efficient training without explicit depth sorting.